Inspiring Life Long Readers

 Comprehension and Assessment

 Throughout the school, learners are encouraged not only to decode words but to explore and understand text.
 This is achieved through whole class reading, guided reading and paired reading activities as well as written comprehension.
 We use the National Curriculum year group reading objectives to plan and teach reading effectively.
-Progress in reading is assessed and tracked through half-termly teacher assessments against the year group Reading Building Blocks.
-Also, learners are assessed termly using a standardised reading assessment test called PiRA – Progress in Reading Assessment.
-PiRA provides learners with a termly standardised reading assessment age.
-Pupils are allocated a book banded reading level to match their reading age.
-In addition, ongoing teacher assessment during guided reading ensures that planning is specific and precisely matched to learners’ needs and next steps.
+Progress in reading is assessed during their on-going daily teaching and through more summative forms of assessment: termly assessment points using the Fierté Reading Expectations and through the use of a standardised reading assessment test called PiRA – Progress in Reading Assessment.
+For both assessments, learners are provided with a standardised scaled score.
+Teachers convert the scaled scores into a reading age to allocate a book banded reading levelled text.
+In addition, ongoing teacher assessment during guided reading ensures that planning and books are specific and precisely matched to learners’ needs and next steps.

 The reading diet that we offer learners is varied and motivational.
-Each year group has an English Spine which is comprised of a balance of fiction, non-fiction, poetry, guided reading and reading for pleasure books that are specific to each year group.
-Every child takes home at least one book banded reading scheme book as well as a free choice of books from the library.
+Each year group has an English Spine which is comprised of a balance of: fiction, non-fiction, poetry, guided reading and reading for pleasure books that are specific to each year group.
+The genres for each term on the reading spine match the genre focus taught in the Talk for Writing lessons.
+Every child takes home at least one book banded reading scheme book (where necessary matched to children’s phonic knowledge) as well as a free choice of books from the library.
 We also use texts such as comics, newspapers, eBooks, information leaflets, brochures and so on to add depth to the reading which our learners experience.
 Learner conferencing also helps us when ordering new books.
 Our library is well stocked with a wide range of authors and genres to tempt our readers.
 We encourage parents to read to and with their children and for all reading outside of school to be recorded each day in the reading record which is looked at weekly by teachers so that a comment can be made to promote a dialogue about reading between children, parents and teachers.
+Positive point rewards are provided for each reading entry.

 - Oxford Reading Tree (Reception to Year 6)